Urban Greenspaces Board of Directors and Staff

-Mike Faha is a registered landscape architect and founding Principal of GreenWorks.
-He is a Registered Landscape Architect, an Oregon L.E.E.D.
+Mike Faha is a registered landscape architect and founding principal of GreenWorks.
+He is an Oregon L.E.E.D.
 Accredited Professional and a U.S. Green Building Council member.
-Mike's primary professional interest is in creating livable, sustainable communities that balance economic, ecological, and social needs.
-Towards that end, Mike leads planning and design project teams which integrate urban ecology, and green development practices on site development and urban design projects.
-These include civic and institutional; corporate; recreation and open space; public infrastructure; housing and mixed used; and urban revitalization.
-He works a variety of stakeholders in creating projects with broad support.
-His prior employment with engineering, ecological and landscape architectural firms helped to propel him into a leadership role that integrates various professional disciplines, and helps clients meet broad-based community design objectives.
-Mike earned his Bachelor of Science degree from Oregon State University.
-Mike has professionally been performing environmental planning and landscape architectural design for a variety of urban design projects that includes the following categories: Commercial and Industrial; urban habitat creation and enhancement; housing and mixed use development; interpretive displays and signage; port facilities; recreational; stormwater facilities; transportation; urban design and planning; water and wastewater projects; and waterfront development.
+Mike's primary professional interest is in creating livable, sustainable communities that balance economic, ecological and social needs.
+Toward that end, Mike leads planning and design project teams that integrate urban ecology and green development practices on site development and urban design projects.
+These include civic and institutional, corporate, recreation and open space, public infrastructure, housing and mixed used, and urban revitalization projects.
+He works with a variety of stakeholders in creating projects with broad support.

 Steffeni Mendoza Gray

-Steffeni Mendoza Gray was born in Southern California and has lived in Oregon for over 30 years.
-She has a Bachelors degree in Architecture from the University of Oregon.
-Her professional experience includes six years managing and expanding a small retail business and over 20 years in executive non-profit management positions.
-Currently, Ms. Gray is the Intergovernmental Relations Specialist for the City of Portland's Office of Government Relations.
+Steffeni Mendoza Gray was born in Southern California and has lived in Oregon for more than 30 years.
+She holds a B.S. in architecture from the University of Oregon.
+Her professional experience includes six years managing and expanding a small retail business and more than 20 years in executive non-profit management.
+Currently, Ms. Gray is the intergovernmental relations specialist for the City of Portland's Office of Government Relations.

-Her professional and volunteer experiences include serving on numerous public and private sector policy advisory committees and task forces, particularly in the areas of work/family issues, community development, economic development, urban design and planning, civic engagement, business development and education advocacy.
-She currently serves on the following Boards: American Red Cross Pacific Northwest Blood Services, City Club Governors, Urban Greenspaces Institute and Portland Schools Foundation.
+Her professional and volunteer experience includes serving on numerous public and private sector policy advisory committees and task forces, particularly in the areas of work/family issues, community development, economic development, urban design and planning, civic engagement, business development and education advocacy.
+She currently serves on the following boards: American Red Cross Pacific Northwest Blood Services, City Club Governors and Portland Schools Foundation.

 Judy BlueHorse Skelton